shebisabeen/free-grammarly-chrome-extension/README.md

 # grammarly-free

 A free Chrome extension to fix the grammar of your sentences using AI (Gemini 2.5 Flash-Lite).
 No paid APIs required—just bring your own Gemini API key!

+**You can use Gemini's free tier—no payment required!**

 ## Features

 - Instantly corrects grammar for any sentence you input
-- Uses Google's Gemini 2.5 Flash-Lite model (bring your own API key)
+- Uses Google's Gemini 2.5 Flash-Lite model (bring your own API key, free tier supported)
 - Copy corrected results with one click
 - Keeps a history of your recent grammar fixes
-- Clean, modern UI with light/dark-friendly design
+- Clean, modern UI with a friendly design
 - Settings for API key, version info, and quick links

+## Privacy & Security

+- **Your data is private:** All your API keys and grammar history are stored only in your browser's local storage.
+- **Nothing is sent to our servers:** We do not collect, transmit, or store your API keys, grammar history, or any user data.
+- **You are in control:** Only you have access to your extension data.

 ## Installation